Banders007/skills-github-pages/_posts/2025-02-12-Test-blog-post.md

 ---
-title: "Test-blog-post
+title: "Test Blog Post"
 date: 2025-02-12
+---

 this is a test blog post for my github learning experience, nothing of note is in here.
----